-TOTAL Converse to 2010 by Winter Cuard International Inc. (WCI) All rights reconved No. 200 Copyright © 2019 by Winter Guard International, Inc. (WGI).
+TOTAL 200 Copyright © 2019 by Winter Guard International, Inc. (WGI).
 All rights reserved.
 No part of this document may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval systems, without permission in writing from the publishers.
-Published by Winter Guard International, Inc., Dayton, OH.
+Published by Winter Guard International.
+Inc. Davton.
+OH